 The benefit of this approach is that it encourages the people being coached and mentored to take responsibility for their own learning and development.
 Since it’s not one-way telling or instructing, it creates the environment for the employee to learn and grow.

 9. Assigning “personal work” is not something you do

 “Personal work” is when you have an employee who consistently do favours for you.
 They include favours like like paying your bills, dropping your children to school or picking up your wife from the hairdresser.

 This employee soon becomes a law unto himself.
-Even when he has a supervisor, the working relationship is directly between him and the boss.
-This usually means that it is a waste of effort for a supervisor to complain that this employee's performance is not up to standard.
+Even when he has a supervisor, the working relationship is directly between him and you, the boss.
+This usually means that it is a waste of effort for a supervisor to complain that this employee’s performance is not up to standard.